fenderdigital/platform-exercise/README.md

 4. Update a **User**'s Information
 5. Delete a **User**

+**README**

+Please include a readme file that explains your thinking, how to setup and run the project, and a description of what enhancements you might make if you had more time.

 **Additional Info**

+- We expect this project to take a few hours to complete
+- You can use Rails/Sinatra, Python, Go, node.js or shiny-new-framework X, as long as you tell us why you chose it and how it was a good fit for the challenge.
-We expect this project to take an hour or two to complete (based on Rails or Sinatra, but other options include Python or Go).
-Feel free to use whichever database you'd like; we suggest Postgres.
-Bonus points for security, specs, etc. Do as little or as much as you like.
+- Feel free to use whichever database you'd like; we suggest Postgres.
+- Bonus points for security, specs, etc.
+- Do as little or as much as you like.

-Please commit your code into your forked git repo, and show your work and process through those commits.
+Please fork this repo and commit your code into that fork.
+Show your work and process through those commits.